 From dramatic chops to waist-grazing extensions, the options are endless when it comes to changing your 'do.
-And since we beauty editors spend copious amounts of time studying hair—from celeb-studded red carpets to model-strewn fashion shows to our own personal consultations with best-in-the-business stylists like Gretchen Friese and Paul Wintner—it's pretty easy for us to predict which haircuts will be hot topics this fall.
-And this season, we've found 20, in particular, we're especially jazzed about.
+And since we beauty editors spend copious amounts of time studying hair—from celeb-studded red carpets to model-strewn fashion shows to our own personal consultations with best-in-the-business stylists—it's pretty easy for us to predict which haircuts will be hot topics this fall.
+With help from experts, we've found 25, in particular, we're especially jazzed about.

 Keep scrolling for the only haircuts you need to know about this season.
 Now, it's just up to you to decide which one to fall for.